testcas/testcas.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Lecturer (Assistanr Professor) in Economics and Policy at King's College London.
+I'm a Lecturer (Assistant Professor) in Economics and Policy at King's College London.
 I'm interested in Political Economy, Behavioral and Experimental Economics, and Applied Microeconomics.